 Ginger egg barbecue pork puff ($4.80) was an interesting deviation on the classic pastry.
 If you like Ginger, give this a try.

 Sesame oil flake cake ($3.80) is an interesting name to a black bean filled, supposedly Mochi dessert.
 What we got was unexpected but okay.

-Koi Palace has high quality dim sum and a superb choice for lunch.
+Koi Palace has high quality dim sum and a superb choice for lunch, but there are some items that are just average to slightly above average.
+Look through our review for ordering suggestions.
 Go early, right when it opens or around 1:30pm, as this will reduce your wait time.
-You can also call ahead and get a number by phone.
+You can also call ahead and get a number by phone or using their app.

 If you do not know what to order, use our pictures as a guide.
 Check out our Lung King Heen, Hong Kong to see how the next level of quality and inventiveness in modern Chinese dim sum looks like.
 Service outside the US is one another level, that top Chinese restaurants abroad.
 Vancouver, BC Canada in Southern California’s Sea Harbour also surpass Koi Palace.

 In early 2023 we tried their new location at the Main Street Cupertino shopping center.
 It is designed to blend Koi Palace with modern dishes from Palette Tea Garden.
 The menu lacks a lot of the traditional favorites.
 Service and food were not the best, prices are high.

 Unagi Lotus Glutinous Rice ($10) is reasonably priced with all the unagi.
 Very strong flavors.
 8/10

 Lobster Har Gow ($10 for 3) were made just right.
 Medium sized.
 Slightly amped up from shrimp.
 8/10